Judicial review

 Warning

-for the purpose of judicial inquiry, the investigating judge may decide to keep the person under judicial supervision until the judgment before the correctional court or the court of assize.
+At the end of the judicial inquiry, the investigating judge may decide to keep the person under judicial supervision until the judgment before the correctional court or the criminal court.
 In this case, the request for a change in judicial supervision must be made to the court of judgment.

 Defendant